 What has happened so far?

-To assist the taskforce, the Victorian Government has also established an Interim Waste Management Policy (IWMP) to improve safety standards at Victorian waste and resource recovery facilities.
-The policy requires facility operators who store combustible recyclable and waste materials (CRWM) to manage the material in a manner that minimises risks to human health and the environment from fire.
+While these sites operate under a number of existing requirements including planning, building, OHS and fire prevention, to assist the Taskforce, the Victorian Government also established an Interim Waste Management Policy (IWMP) to improve safety standards at Victorian waste and resource recovery facilities.
+The policy requires facility operators who store combustible recyclable and waste materials (CRWM) to manage the materials in a manner that minimises risks to human health and the environment from fire.
 Non-compliance with the interim policy may lead to sanctions under the Environment Protection Act 1970.

-To support industry to comply with the interim policy, a new guideline has been developed by EPA in partnership with MFB and CFA that provides practical advice on how to improve management of combustible material materials.
+To support industry to comply with the interim policy, the Taskforce has developed a new guideline that provides practical advice on how to improve management of combustible materials.
 The guideline provides advice on conducting risk assessments, controls that should be in place, management plan requirements and storage requirements to prevent fire.
 The policy and guideline were developed in consultation with industry and a range of government stakeholders.